Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: The Topological Mirror Symmetry Conjecture by Hausel--Thaddeus

-\begin{proof} As always we choose a local field $F$ with $k_F = k$, and assume that $X$ is defined over $\Oo_F$.
-Note there are no obstructions to lifting, since $X$ is a curve.
-We will show that the $p$-adic volume of the moduli space $\Mm_{\GL_n}^d(\Oo_F)$ is independent of $d$.
-Since for $d$ coprime to $n$, the moduli space $\Mm_{\GL_n}^d$ is smooth, we obtain the asserted comparison of point-counts over $k_F$, by evoking Weil's equation \eqref{eqn:weil}
+\begin{proof} We choose a local field $F$ with $k_F = k$ and lift $X$ and $D$ to $\Oo_F$.
+Note that there are no obstructions to lifting, since $X$ is a curve.

+We will show that the $p$-adic volume of the moduli space $\Mm_{\GL_n}^d(X)(\Oo_F)$ is independent of $d$.
+Since for $d$ and $n$ coprime, the moduli space $\Mm_{\GL_n}^d$ is smooth, we obtain the asserted comparison of point-counts over $k_F$, by evoking Weil's equation \eqref{eqn:weil}

 The comparison of $p$-adic volumes however remains true for arbitrary $d$.
-Henceforth, $d$ can be an arbitrary integer.
+Henceforth $d$ can be an arbitrary integer.